-Equipment and selected media were correctly autoclaved before use, culturing and isolation of the swabs were completed in sanitized conditions, and laboratory windows and doors were kept shut.
-Two plates of Potato Dextrose Agar (PDA) were utilized for each swab sample; subsequently, the media was placed in (9 cm) plates and left to solidify at room temperature.
-Each swab sample was spread on the surface of the plates in duplicate, and each plate was continuously labelled with the code name of the farm from which the swab was taken and the swab name.
-After the culture process, the dishes were incubated at 30°C for 1 to 4 days, and until the third day, changes were noted and recorded each day.
+Equipment and selected media were correctly autoclaved before use.
+Culturing and isolation of the swabs were completed in sanitized conditions, and laboratory windows and doors were kept shut.
+Two plates of PDA were utilized for each swab sample; subsequently, the media was placed in 9 cm plates and left to solidify at room temperature.
+Each swab sample was spread on the surface of the plates in duplicate, and each plate was continuously labeled with the code name of the farm from which the swab was taken and the swab name.
+After the culture process, the dishes were incubated at 30°C for 1-4 days, and until the third day, changes were noted and recorded each day.

 Controls were prepared using two sterile PDA dishes, which were used to test the general conditions and environment of the laboratory.
-Aspergillus species were identified based on their colonial morphology and colony color observed after incubation.
-As described, the isolates' microscopic character was examined using the lactophenol cotton blue staining technique [25].
+Aspergillus species were identified based on their colonial morphology and colony color after incubation.
+As described, the microscopic characteristics of isolates were examined using the lactophenol cotton blue staining [25].
 One drop of the dye was placed on a prepared slide, and a small piece of the culture was taken and set in the decline of the dye using a mounting needle.
 The same needle was used to spread the culture.
 A cover slip was then delicately and gently put on the spread culture with delicate pressure to remove air bubbles.
-After that, the slide was then mounted and observed under the X40 objective lens.
+Afterward, the slide was mounted and observed under the $\times 40$ objective lens.
 Identifying Aspergillus spp. depends on septate hyphae and rough and colorless conidiophores that end in vesicles with the whole surface covered with either uni- or biseriate sterigmata.

-Determination of aflatoxins B1 and M1 from animal feed, milk, and cheese
+Isolation of aflatoxins B1 and M1 from animal feed, milk, and cheese

-The samples were analysed for AFB1 and AFM1 in animal feeds, milk, and cheese by using a specific ELISA kit (Romer Labs, AgraQuant total Aflatoxin, Austria).
-Five mL from each raw milk sample were incubated for 30 min at four °C and centrifuged at 3000 g for ten min.
-After that, serum of milk under the fat layer was taken and then immediately assayed for AFM1 using a specific ELISA kit.
-Five g of ground samples of cheese and feeds (roughage and concentrated) were taken separately; in a clean pitcher, and 25 ml of 70% methanol extraction solution (extraction ratio of 1:5 of sample to extraction) were added.
+The samples were analyzed for AFB1 and AFM1 in animal feeds, milk, and cheese using a specific ELISA kit (Romer Labs, AgraQuant total Aflatoxin, Austria).
+Five mL from each raw milk sample was incubated for 30 min at 4°C and centrifuged at 3000 g for 10 min.
+Next, the serum of milk under the fat layer was taken and then immediately assayed for AFM1 using a specific ELISA kit.
+A volume of 5 g of ground samples of cheese and feeds (roughage and concentrated) was taken separately in a clean pitcher, and 25 ml of 70% methanol extraction solution (extraction ratio of 1:5 of sample to extraction) was added.
 Raw milk samples were prepared as described above.

-Analysis of aflatoxin B1 and M1 in samples by competitive enzyme-linked immunosorbent assay
+Analysis of aflatoxins B1 and M1 in samples by competitive ELISA

-All samples were analysed for AFB1 and AFM1 in animal feeds, milk, and cheese using a specific ELISA kit (Romer Labs, AgraQuant total Aflatoxin, Austria).
-The maximum and minimum amount was 4-40 ppb for AFM1 and AFB1 with high specificity and sensitivity.
-The kit materials were stored at 2-8°C; before the test started, the materials were incubated for one hour at room temperature.
-The kit test materials were used according to the manufacturer's instructions: About 200 $\mu$ L of the conjugate solution was pipetted and moved into the dilution wells (supplied with the kit).
-Then the samples (100 $\mu$ L) were pipetted into every dilution well (100 $\mu$ L/well/sample).
-Standard samples were pipetted in duplicate (100 $\mu$ L/well/standard).
-The solution was mixed well, 100 $\mu$ L was moved from the dilution wells into antibody-coated wells, and the plate containing the samples was incubated at room temperature for 15 min.
-The unbound conjugate was removed with a washing solution five times (supplied with the kit) after a washing step.
-The washed wells were gently dried.
+All samples were analyzed for AFB1 and AFM1 in animal feeds, milk, and cheese using a specific ELISA kit (Romer Labs, AgraQuant total Aflatoxin, Austria).
+The maximum and minimum amounts were 4 and 40 ppb, respectively, for AFM1 and AFB1 with high specificity and sensitivity.
+The kit materials were stored at 2°C-8°C. Before starting the test, the materials were incubated for 1 h at room temperature.
+The kit test materials were used according to the manufacturer's instructions: About 200 μL of the conjugate solution was pipetted and moved into the dilution wells (supplied with the kit).
+Next, the samples (100 μ L) were pipetted into all dilution wells (100 μL/well/sample).
+Standard samples were pipetted in duplicate (100 μ L/well/standard).
+The solution was mixed well, $100\,\mu\text{L}$ was moved from the dilution wells into antibody-coated wells, and the plate containing the samples was incubated at room temperature for 15 min.
+The unbound conjugate was washed using a washing solution five times (supplied with the kit).
+After the washing step, the washed wells were gently dried.